 Labour Market Information

-To create an informed picture, it is important to try and use more than one source of information to get as big a picture as possible (much like when you check “customer satisfaction” surveys and “review” sites when buying a car, laptop or new mobile phone).
-This increases the odds of accuracy.
+To create a clearer picture, it is important to try and use more than one source of information to get as big a view as possible (much like when you check more than one customer satisfaction surveys and review sites when buying a car, laptop or new mobile phone).
+Using more than one source of data increases the odds of accuracy.

-CAUTION: LMI is often seen as a reliable prediction of the future; this isn’t always the case as any forecast is open to fluctuations and change.
+TOP TIP: LMI is often seen as a reliable prediction of the future; this is always the case as any forecast is open to fluctuations and change.
 A good rule of thumb to remember is that the further away the prediction is, the more open to change the forecast will be.

-Once you have looked at the data and information, it is then YOUR CHOICE how you decide what you would like to in the future.
+Once you have explored the data and information, it is then YOUR CHOICE what you would like to do in the future.

 Mr Chris Targett

 Working Futures: https://warwick.ac.uk/fac/soc/ier/research/wf/

 Future Work and Skills: https://www.nesta.org.uk/project/future-work-and-skills/